-- Mood Swings: The very first sign of depression is constant change in mood.
+- Mood Swings: The very first sign of depression is a constant change in mood.
 Many people face these mood swing phases many times a day.
 The person may feel angry, aggressive, irritated, sad, anxious, or restless in one day.

 - Sadness: A person with depression started feeling empty inside.
 They feel no one loves them or understands them.
 This makes them very sad and hopeless.
 They feel empty and lousy most of the time.

 - Loss of interest: One very prominent sign of depression is the loss of interest in many activities.
-Many clients that visit me often complain that they do not find their favorite activities interesting.
+Many clients that visit me often complain that they do not find their favourite activities interesting.
 They start feeling tired easily and keep themselves isolated.

-- Sleep Pattern: Another commonly seen depression sign is disturbance in sleeping pattern.
+- Sleep Pattern: Another commonly seen depression sign is a disturbance in sleeping pattern.
 A person would either sleep too much or suffer from insomnia.
-In fact, most people with depression see change in sleeping pattern as an early sign.
+In fact, most people with depression see the change in sleeping patterns as an early sign.
 It happens because either a person is too afraid to socialize and meet people that they prefer sleeping in their room, or when a person has no interest in activity.